Nojgaard/cat/README.md

 the paper "Cayley Graphs of Semigroups Applied to
 Atom Tracking in Chemistry", submitted to the Journal of Computational Biology.

-In the current version, the atom maps of each reaction are hard-coded, but the the automated generation of these atom maps will be part of future release of a [MØD](https://cheminf.imada.sdu.dk/mod/).
+The presented version has atom maps of each reaction hardcoded.
+These, have have been automatically computed with a version of [MØD](https://cheminf.imada.sdu.dk/mod/) to be release in future

 ## Requirements
 The package depends on the sofware packages [MØD](https://cheminf.imada.sdu.dk/mod/)